Impunity game

 The second and final move of the game is in the hands of the responder: he can accept or reject the amount offered.
-Unlike the ultimatum game, this has no effect on the proposer, who always keeps the share she originally awarded herself.
+Unlike the ultimatum game, this has no effect on the proposer, who always keeps the share she originally awarded themself.

 This game has been studied less intensively than the other standards of experimental economics, but appears to produce the interesting result that proposers typically take the "least fair" option, keeping most of the reward for themselves, a conclusion sharply in contrast to that implied by the ultimatum or dictator games.